 Parts are expensive these days.
 Whether you’re looking for the latest in CPU chips, the strongest of last gen’s graphics, or a working human heart that’s still in good condition, the buying market for home-builders is in rough shape.
-But, you may wonder… is it even possible to get a good, high-quality gaming experience in the modern age?
+But, you may wonder… is it even possible to get a good, high-quality gaming desktop experience in the modern age?
 Well, yes, yes it is.
-For this guide, I’ll be using current console pricing as a framework for building a good, reliable computer that will last you for this generation–giving us a budget of between $500 and $600 dollars.
-So, read on to learn what to look for when picking out PC parts for your own nefarious purposes, and stick it to the retailers and miners who would have you pay more.
+For this guide, I’ll be using current console pricing as a framework for building a good, reliable computer that will last you for this generation–giving us a budget of under $600 dollars.
+So, read on to learn what to look for when picking out the Best Gaming PC Build parts for your own nefarious purposes, and stick it to the retailers and miners who would have you pay more.

 Graphics Card – A separate processing core solely for pushing visuals to your screen or monitor.
 In a gamer’s rig, this will often be the most expensive part–and for a good reason.